Minneapolis Alimony Lawyer

 Often when couples divorce, there is a substantial difference in the two parties’ earning power and their ability to sustain the same standard of living that both have become accustomed to during the marriage.
 Minnesota law, therefore, allows for alimony to ease the lower-earning spouse’s transition.
 The amount and the duration may vary dramatically depending on each individual situation.
+Working with an experienced alimony attorney can help you secure a favorable result based on your personal set of circumstances.

 Factors to Consider